 He is currently working as a freelancer and on various photography projects such as www.enflight.design

-I currently live and work in Paris.
+I live in Padua, Italy.

 Eléonore Simon is a French photographer currently working in Valparaíso, Chile.
 She studied at the Université Lumière Lyon II in France and at the University of Pennsylvania, and holds a MA in Art History.
 After several years working in New York working as a studio manager and serving as teaching assistant at The International Center of Photography, Eléonore is developing long term personal and documentary projects in Chile.